Born: May, 1954 (USA)

 Most of my research has been on marine plankton (primarily phytoplankton).
 However, I have also studied higher trophic levels such as fish (both larvae and adults) and even harbour porpoises.
 I am a co-PI in The Center for Macroecology, Evolution and Climate (center leader Carsten Rahbek) supported by the Danish National Research Foundation.
 Current research foci include:

 - Climatic control of marine ecological processes, including predicting the influence of climate change on aquatic productivity, quantifying the role of biological processes, including biodiversity, on ocean uptake of atmospheric CO2 and how changes in ocean conditions influence the strength of the biological pump.

-- Formation and productivity in deep chlorophyll maxima (DCM)
+- The vertical distribution of marine photosynthesis, including formation and productivity in deep chlorophyll maxima (DCM)

 I also am a core researcher in an international research team focusing on identifying “Planetary Boundaries”, i.e. identifying how much of specific Earth System Services that can “safely” be appropriated by humans.

 In 2009, I was Chairman of the Scientific Steering Committee for a large international scientific conference, CLIMATECHANGE: Global Risks, Challenges and Decisions (www.climatecongress.ku.dk) hosted by the International Alliance of Research Universitites (IARU) and in 2014, I was chair of the Scientific Steering Committee for the IARU hosted congress Global Challenges: Achieving Sustainability (https://sustainability.ku.dk/sustainability-lectures/previous/iarucongress2014/).